You have probably encountered one of the beautiful Maine Coon cats in your lifetime, but what is the history of Maine Coon cats?

 It was not until later (around the mid-20th century) that their name was changed to the Maine Coon.

-The justification is that their tails are so bushy and are often striped, so people began to compare them to raccoons, giving them the second half of their name.
+The justification is that their tails are so bushy and often striped, so people began to compare them to raccoons, giving them the second half of their name.
 Hence the name Maine Coon.

 ‘Maine Coon’ honestly fits the breed so much more than simply ‘Maine Cat’.
 The name Maine Coon sounds so playful and happy, fitting in with the kind, gentle temperament of the cats within the breed.